Duat: Housing of Souls/ Afterlife

+Journey of the Sun

-Each night the sun god Ra travelled through the Duat, bringing revivification to the dead as their main benefit.
-When in the underworld he was in his ram-headed form.
+Each night Ra travelled through the Duat, bringing revivification to the dead as their main benefit.
+When in the underworld he was in his ram-headed form Af.
 Ra travelled under the world upon his Atet barge from west to east; on the course of the underground journey, he was transformed from his aged Atum form into his young Khepri form – the new dawning sun.
 The role of the dead king, worshiped as a god, was also central to the mythology surrounding the concept of Duat, often depicted as being identical with Ra.

 Along with the sun god the dead king travelled through the Duat, the Kingdom of Osiris, using the special knowledge he was supposed to possess, which was recorded in the Coffin Texts, that served as a guide to the hereafter not just for the king but for all deceased.
 According to the Amduat, the underworld consists of twelve regions signifying the twelve hours of the sun god's journey through it, battling Apep in order to bring order back to the earth in the morning; as his rays illuminated the Duat during the journey, they revived the dead who occupied the underworld and let them enjoy life after death during that hour of the night when they were in the presence of the sun god, after which they resumed their sleep, waiting for the god's return the following night.

-Place of the dead

-The rest of the dead journeyed through the various parts of the Duat to be judged, but not to be unified with the sun god like the dead king.
-If the deceased was successfully able to pass various demons and challenges, then he or she would reach the Judgment of the dead.
-In this ritual, the deceased's first task was to correctly address each of the forty-two Assessors of Maat by name, while reciting the sins they did not commit during their lifetime.
-After confirming that they were sinless, the heart of the deceased was weighed by Anubis against the feather of Maat, which represents truth and justice.
-Any heart that is heavier than the feather failed the test, and was rejected and eaten by Ammit, the devourer of souls, as these people were denied existence after death in the Duat.
-The souls that were lighter than the feather would pass this most important test, and would be allowed to travel toward Aaru, the "Field of Rushes", an ideal version of the world they knew of, in which they would plough, sow, and harvest abundant crops.